dilshad0101/business-website-kobweb/README.md

-This is a [Kobweb](https://github.com/varabyte/kobweb) project bootstrapped with the `app` template.
+This is a Kobweb template for a typical single-page service-based business website.
+Ideal for businesses offering services.
+Easily customizable with placeholder content and modular structure

 ## Getting Started